Home » Recipe Index » Side Dishes

 Roasted acorn squash halves on a baking sheet

-• Look for an acorn squash that has an orange spot on it along with its mostly green skin with no soft spots.
+• I look for an acorn squash that has an orange spot on it along with its mostly green skin with no soft spots.
+This gives the best sweet flavor.

 • Use a strong, sharp knife to cut the squash.
 It has a thicker skin, so I always use a good knife for slicing!

-• Baste the squash generously and evenly throughout the whole inside so it caramelizes in the brown sugar and butter.
+• I baste the squash generously and evenly throughout the whole inside so it caramelizes in the brown sugar and butter.

 • To check for doneness, I poke the squash with a fork to make sure it’s nice and tender.
 Larger squashes will take longer than smaller ones.